 Understand WHY you need to get financially organized

-The truth is, budgeting is often a very painful and vulnerable process.
-Facing debt, analyzing your spending habits, and limiting your lifestyle can be very difficult.
+The truth is budgeting is often a very painful and vulnerable process.
+Facing debt, analyzing your spending habits, and limiting your lifestyle can be difficult.

 Organizing your finances, although painful in the beginning, gives you authority over your money and the self-confidence that comes from living responsibly and meeting your goals.